Sophia Kraetsch: Pioneer Career Girl

 Happily settled in her own home, she now taught sewing in addition to her dressmaking business.
 Her reputation as a fine seamstress attracted students from several counties.
 Those who came from other villages or lived too far away to walk home at night, boarded with her.
 They learned to make their own patterns as well as sew their own wardrobes.
 All of them became expert seamstresses, and most of them lifelong friends.
 From those who couldn't pay cash, Sophia accepted anything edible such as vegetables or dried meat and sausage.

 Sophia loved people, and her door was always open to visitors.
 Her enthusiasm for life cheered all who came to call.
 On birthdays and holidays, a steady stream of relations, friends, and somethimes strangers, came to pay tribute to this remarkable woman.
 On these occasions, her “guest register” lay open on her sewing table next to a jar of peppermint candies.
 When asked on her 92nd birthday the secret of her long life, she answered in her usual spirited manner, “I always keep busy”.

 Excerpt from A Walk Down Memory Lane – A documented oral history, Town of Farmington, 1996.

 Note: Sophia's house still stands in Boltonvile along Hwys.
 144/28.
 It is the first house south of the Farmington Town Hall.
-The narrow dirt road is now a busy highway.
+The "narrow dirt road" mentioned in the story is now a busy highway.